 - Speed – By keeping related data together in documents, queries can be much faster than in a relational database, where related data is separated into multiple tables and then needs to be joined later.

-The above feature makes MongoDB a better option than traditional RDBMS and the preferred database for processing Big Data
+The above feature makes MongoDB a better option than traditional RDBMS and the preferred database for processing Big Data.
+You can get a better understanding with the Azure Data Engineering Course in Australia.

 - Clear structure of a single object – The structure of the model is in ‘Json’ and the structure is clear instead of deriving it from a table structure.